bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ## Modify the input data

-Before we import the rest of the sample data, let us make some changes by adding your **Neptun code** as a prefix to some of the values:
+Before importing the rest of the sample data, let us make some changes by adding your **Neptun code** as a prefix to some of the values:

 - Each `gender` value shall be prefixed, e.g. `"gender":"NEPTUN female"`
 - Each `company` value shall be prefixed, e.g. `"company":"NEPTUN McDonalds"`